drewdeponte/git-ps-rs/README.md

 We can also look at the module hierarchy from a dependency standpoint.
 Below we can see that the main entry point for the command line tool depends on a module called `ps`.
-You can think of the `ps` module as Patch Stack library that the mobile app uses to execute the various Patch Stack subcommands.
+You can think of the `ps` module as Patch Stack library that the command line app uses to execute the various Patch Stack subcommands.
 We can also see that the various subcommands depend on a module named `ps::ps`.
 This is a lower level module supporting the functionality of the subcommands by providing an API at a conceptual level of the Patch Stack internals.
 We can further see that there are two more modules, `ps::utils` & `ps::git` that support the `ps::ps` module's functionality.